On Courant and Pleijel theorems for sub-Riemannian Laplacians: Proof of the main sub-Riemannian results

 \end{lemma}

-\begin{proof}[Proof of Lemma \ref{l:remainder2}] Throughout the proof, we will make use of the uniformity with respect to $x$ of several geometric constructions around a point $x\in M$.
+\begin{proof} Throughout the proof, we will make use of the uniformity with respect to $x$ of several geometric constructions around a point $x\in K$.
 This is discussed and proved in \cite{Me,HN, HN1,Rot} and will be used freely in what follows.

 We give the proof in three steps.

 \paragraph{\bf Step 1: Change of the measure}~\\ We denote by $\tilde\nabla$ the sub-Riemannian gradient, so

 Due to the localization of the support of $v$, we have